Editorial Standards

 3. Source Standards

-We prioritize primary sources wherever possible.
+We prioritize primary sources for every product or course claim.
 For product and course pages, that means checking the official provider page, pricing or enrollment page, help center or support documentation, official refund or terms pages, and official launch or update announcements when relevant.

 For course and subscription reviews, for example, we may verify claims against the official product or enrollment page, platform help center documentation, official pricing or refund terms, and provider blog posts or update announcements.